-State 4

-Cropland

-This is a state that exists currently on slopes less than 10 percent with intensive cropping of corn (Zea mays L.), soybeans (Glycine max (L.) Merr.), and winter wheat (Triticum aestivum L.) occurring.
-Some conversion to cool season grassland occurs for a limited period of time before transitioning back to cropland.
+State 4 Cropland This is a state that exists currently with intensive cropping of corn (Zea mays L), soybeans (Glycine max (L.) Merr.), and wheat (Triticum aestivum L.).
+Some conversion to cool season hay land occurs, but when commodity prices are high, that alternative state transitions back to cropland.